nhlpa/developer-tests/README.md

 ## Objectives

-> For the purpose of this task `System.Console` output is perfectly acceptable.

 1. Programmatically download the file from GitHub.
 2. Parse results and aggregate to produce a single object per team.
     - Note: The scoring system is shown below.
 3. Output results for the following:
     a.
 Teams in descending order by **total points**.
     b.
 Top 5 teams by **goal differential**.
     c.
 Top 5 teams by **shooting percentage**.

+> For the purpose of this task a simple, naive download and `System.Console` output is perfectly acceptable.

 ## Scoring System